What we learned from Seahawks-Chargers: Pete Carroll didn’t want to give up on C.J. Prosise, and more

 Seattle’s devotion to the run is the topic of much analytic discussion as the league in general moves each year to more throwing.

-But Carroll made it clear again after the game that the Seahawks are not going to apologize for wanting to play the way they play — and Seattle may view the running game as more important than ever at the start of the season with the receiving corps suddenly dealing with some injuries, and it remaining unclear how long David More may be out other than that it will apparently be a while.
+But Carroll made it clear again after the game that the Seahawks are not going to apologize for wanting to play the way they play — and Seattle might view the running game as more important than ever at the start of the season with the receiving corps suddenly dealing with some injuries, and it remaining unclear how long David More might be out other than that it will apparently be a while.

 “We had some objectives that we wanted to attend to,’’ Carroll said.
 “We really wanted to run the football tonight and happy that we were able to get that done.
 The first group ran for 120-something (officially, 125) in the first half, which is just what we had hoped.’’

-In fact, Seattle rushed for six yards per carry in the first half with four separate players each having a run for 10 yards or more.
+In fact, Seattle rushed for 6 yards per carry in the first half with four separate players each having a run for 10 yards or more.

 That was a stark contrast to last week when the Seahawks had just 36 yards on 10 carries in the first half against the Vikings.

-The caveat is that while the Vikings played a lot of their regulars, the Chargers sat five of their listed starters on their front seven, and also is without star safety Derwin James, who had foot surgery last week.
+The caveat is that while the Vikings played a lot of their regulars, the Chargers sat five of their listed starters on their front seven, and also are without star safety Derwin James, who had foot surgery last week.

 But, setting a tone is setting a tone however it gets done.